 What is Managed IT Support?

-Managed IT Support may be a term you’ve heard about and you’re wondering “Why does my IT support need to be managed”?
+Managed IT Support may be a term you’ve heard about, and you’re wondering, “Why does my IT support need to be managed”?
 That’s a very good question.
-When we talk to prospects this is usually the first question we get.
+This is usually the first question we get when we talk to prospects.
 So what is it?

 Managed IT Support or Managed IT Services is a service that allows you to offload all or part of your IT Support to a Managed Services Provider.
 Intuitive IT is a Managed Services Provider or MSP.